SansMe69/Sealcraft/README.md

 - Removed `Explorer's Compass`
 - Fixed incorrect text on RR kit [(#40)](https://github.com/SansMe69/Sealcraft/issues/40)
 - Flight and /fly no longer work in Adventure [(#42)](https://github.com/SansMe69/Sealcraft/issues/42)
+- Redid pregen for End due to `allow-vanilla-mobs` being false
+- Linked Buycraft
+- Added all vote sites
+- Added a spawn to the Nether
+- Added a spawn to the Safari
+- Added a spawn to the End

 **__07/09/22__**